 Gone are the days when you needed a specialised IT report writer to create every new report for the business.
 Anyone that can create a chart in Excel can create a chart in Power BI (and probably some people that can’t create a chart in Excel too for that matter).
 Unfortunately for professional report writers, I simply don’t see this role existing in the future as it will be the business users that build what they need.

-7. Power BI also has open source visualisations
+7. It has open source visualisations

 Developers can either copy an existing visual and extend it, or they can start from scratch and build something completely new.
 It is amazing the quality of what has been delivered already and the party hasn’t even started yet.
 You can see all the current custom visualisations here.